truenas/documentation/content/en/docs/sharing/smb/smb-share.md

 Now create the Windows SMB share.
 Go to
 **Sharing > Windows Shares (SMB)** and click **ADD**.
 The only required field to continue is the *Path*.
-Set the path to the pool or dataset you want to share.
-Give the share a custom name in the *Name* field.
+Set the path to the pool or dataset you want to share by entering a path in the field or clicking a directory in the file browser.
+A descriptive *Name* helps identify the share.
 Otherwise, TrueNAS automatically assigns the name of the pool or dataset shared to the name of the SMB share.
 An optional *Description* can be specified to help explain the purpose of the share.
 For a more granular